Beginners' Guide to How to Read Crochet Patterns

 In the notes section, you will find any additional information the designer thinks will be helpful when finishing the project.
 For example, you might see notes such as, "All instructions use US terms." (as opposed to UK terms)

-In addition to US or UK terms, you may also see notes on whether the pattern is worked in one piece or it will need to be seamed.
+In addition to US or UK terms, you may also see notes on whether the pattern is worked in one piece or needs to be seamed.
 For beginner patterns, you might also see instructions on how to make color changes.

 Finally, sometimes you might see how to handle the number of chains required at the beginning of each row.
-For example, "ch 3 at beginning of row counts as first dc.
+For example, "ch 3 at the beginning of the row counts as the first dc.

 Example of Pattern Notes